 On computers using NVIDIA GPU, the MC/SA procedure continues until 1250 cycles have been completed.
 On computers without GPU, the LGFE score difference between the top three poses (defined by lowest LGFE scores) are evaluated after a minimum of 50 MC/SA cycles.
-If the LGFE score difference between the are less than 0.5 kcal/mol, then that run is considered converged and terminated.
-If the top three scored poses are separated by more 0.5 than kcal/mol, the MC/SA procedure continues either until the convergence criterion is met or until a maximum of 250 MC/SA cycles have been completed.
+If the LGFE score difference between the 3 poses is less than 0.5 kcal/mol, then that run is considered converged and terminated.
+If the top three scored poses are separated by more 0.5 than kcal/mol, the MC/SA procedure continues either until the convergence criterion is met or until a maximum of 250 MC/SA cycles have been completed with the most favorable LGFE pose selected.